 In addition to capital expenditures for tooling and investment in software development, the Company has interest payments when it uses its line of credit facility.
-The Company believes that cash generated from operations, together with borrowings available under its credit facility, should provide it with adequate liquidity to meet operating requirements, debt service requirements, and a reduced level of capital expenditures.
-Management is focusing on increasing sales especially in the export markets, reducing the amount of capital expenditures, increasing the generation of cash from operations, and improving the Company's overall earnings to help improve the Company's liquidity.
+The Company believes that cash generated from operations, together with borrowings available under its credit facility, should provide it with adequate liquidity to meet operating requirements, debt service requirements, and capital expenditures.
+Management is focusing on increasing sales especially in the export markets, increasing new product introductions, increasing the generation of cash from operations, and improving the Company's overall earnings to help improve the Company's liquidity.
 The Company regularly evaluates new product offerings, inventory levels and capital expenditures to ensure that it is effectively allocating resources in line with current market conditions.
-Whether there is adequate liquidity to resume paying quarterly dividends, and if so, the amount per share of such dividends, will be dependent on an improvement of the Company's financial condition and liquidity.